fatimahnasser99/articles-scrapping/README.md

 # Articles web scrapping
 ## Summary
 1. extract list of available articles in https://jamesclear.com/articles website
+2. navigate each article's url and eactract the article then store it
 ## Skills
 this is a personal project to practice working on python projects.
 In this project the following skills where worked on:
 1. `dotenv`: use package to store repetitve and private data